 8.25 Noncompliance with Regulations.
-Water supply may be discontinued by the District for noncompliance by a Customer with this or any other ordinance or regulation adopted by the District’s Board of Trustees with respect to the sale and delivery of water to Customers.
-In the event of violation of any terms of this Ordinance other than failure of a Customer to pay any water service charge prior to delinquency, District may discontinue water supply to the Customer by providing ten (10) days written notice prior to the proposed discontinuance of the District’s intent to discontinue service and the grounds upon which the action is taken.
+District Water supply may be discontinued by the District for noncompliance by a Customer with this or any other ordinance or regulation adopted by the District’s Board of Trustees with respect to the sale and delivery of District Water to Customers.
+In the event of violation of any terms of this Ordinance other than failure of a Customer to pay any District Water service charge prior to delinquency, District may discontinue District Water supply to the Customer by providing thirty (30) days advance written notice prior to the proposed discontinuance of the District’s intent to discontinue service and specifying the grounds upon which the action is to be taken.
 Notice shall be mailed to the address of record for the Customer.
-Before discontinuance of the service, the Customer shall have the opportunity to discuss the reasons for the proposed discontinuance with the District’s General Manager, or his/her designated agent, who shall be empowered to review all letters and statements, rectify any errors, and settle any controversies pertaining to the discontinuance of service.
-Customers
+Before discontinuance of the service, the Customer shall have the opportunity to discuss the reasons for the proposed discontinuance with the District’s General Manager, or their designated agent, who shall be empowered to review all letters and statements, rectify any errors, and settle any controversies pertaining to the discontinuance of service.
+Customers shall be entitled to appeal any decision of the General Manager to the Board of Trustees.

 ARTICLE 9